openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

 Here, we have a value, `catchUpSpeed`, that represents how fast we catch up to the object we are trying to get to.
-It's set to 0.01 (1%) in this example code, which means take 99% of my own postion, 1% of the target position and move to their sum.
+It's set to 0.01 (1%) in this example code, which means take 99% of my own position, 1% of the target position and move to their sum.
 If you alter this number you'll see the rectangle catch up to the mouse faster or slower.
 A value of 0.001 means it will run 10 times slower, a value of 0.1 means ten times faster.

 This technique is very useful if you are working with noisy data -- a sensor for example.
 You can create a variable that catches up to it using zeno and smoothes out the result.
 I use this quite often when I'm working with hardware sensors / physical computing, or when I have noisy data.
 The nice thing is that the catch up speed becomes a knob that you can adjust between more real-time (and more noisy data) and less real-time (and more smooth) data.
 Having that kind of control comes in handy!